MarieCHessler/design-your-own-tote-bag/README.md

 # Design Your Own Tote Bag

-Design Your Own Tote Bag is an interactive command line program that aims to give peope a possibility to create their own tote bag out of reused material.
-The program iterates through a number of questions regarding fabrics and colors, and based on the user responses creates a unique tote bag, which is presented to the user at the end.
+Design Your Own Tote Bag is an interactive command line application that aims to give people a possibility to design a custom made tote bag out of reused material.
+The app iterates through a number of questions regarding fabrics and colors and, based on the user responses, a unique tote bag is created and presented to the user at the end.

-The tool is targeted towards people who are interested in sustainable solutions and design, and use their own bag when shopping or carrying things around.
+The app is targeted towards people who are interested in sustainable solutions and design and use their own bag when shopping or carrying things around.

 Design Your Own Tote Bag will come in handy for those who want a unique tote bag that they have designed themselves.
 The inspiration comes from my daughter's small business that sews tote bags from old spinnakers, scrap furnishing fabrics and old textile belts.